-By narrowing down what you are searching for, you'll find pages of scholarships that you can apply for.
-Scholarship applications vary, you may be asked to write a short essay, submit a video, create an infographic, or post on social media.
+You always have the opportunity to increase your financial aid awards independently, simply by searching and applying for scholarships that fit your needs.
+Researching scholarships requires time and diligence, but is well worth the effort.
+Scholarship applications vary; you may be asked to write a short essay, submit a video, create an infographic, or post on social media.
 Each scholarship donor has their own requirements to apply and you can always contact a scholarship donor directly for more information.